COVID-19 clinical advice line

 talkingCOVID

-talkingCOVID is designed to help health professionals have conversations about what matters most to patients and their whānau.
+talkingCOVID (external link) is designed to help health professionals have conversations about what matters most to patients and their whānau.
 The talkingCOVID pages are based on sound principles, evidence and experience.

 Older adults, and those living with chronic or life-limiting conditions, are at increased risk of experiencing severe or critical symptoms associated with COVID-19 infection and are more likely to die.
 They may also experience non-COVID-19-related deterioration in their health status during this period.
 Advance care planning is critical for this cohort and should form a key part of our health system's COVID-19 response strategy.